Ally511/GPT/README.md

 # Building GPT from Scratch: Course Report

 ## Milestone 0 : Simple Tokenization with Unix
-In Natural Language Processing (NLP), one first step is to tokenize a given text into different tokens.
-These tokens then serve as a basis for the vocabulary and other processes.
+In Natural Language Processing (NLP), one first step is to tokenize a given text into tokens.
+These tokens then serve as a basis for the vocabulary and later processes.
 Tokenization can be more or less sophisticated.
 A very simple way is to just remove punctuation and use spaces as an indicator for separation of tokens.
 This can easily be achieved by using different Unix commands, as demonstrated in the following.
 ```bash
 tr -sc 'A-Za-z' '\n' < corpora/clean_shakespeare.txt |head
 ```
-With this line, everything that is not an uppercase or lowercase letter (identified via `-c` meaning complement) is squeezed together (via the flag `s`) and substituted by a new line, resulting in the following output:
+With this line, everything that is not an uppercase or lowercase letter (identified via `-c`, meaning complement) is squeezed together (via the flag `s`) and substituted by a new line, resulting in the following output:
 ![img.png](unix_tokenization/unix_command1.png)
 To sort the output by alphabet, the command can be easily extended by a `sort` pipe:
 ```bash